 COS Rating Discussions and Practice

-COS rating discussions can happen near program entry, program exit, or in the interim.
+COS rating discussions occur near program entry, near program exit, or any other time COS ratings are completed.
 After gathering and age anchoring information about child functioning, COS team members discuss the child's functioning and work to reach consensus on a rating for each of the three child outcomes.

-To guide the discussion, COS team members will use:
+Throughout the the discussion, COS team members should reference:

 - COS Definitions: 7-Point Rating Scale Criteria